dilan-dio4/easybase-website/_posts/2020-09-15-EasyBase-data-types.markdown

 # Boolean
 <hr />

-#### The most primative of the data types, the boolean can be in 1 of 3 states; true, false, or null.
+#### The most primitive of the data types, the boolean can be in 1 of 3 states; true, false, or null.

 <br />